kubedb/docs/docs/guides/proxysql/monitoring/using-coreos-prometheus-operator.md

 coreos-prom-proxysql-stats   ClusterIP   10.111.242.54   <none>        42004/TCP   68s
 ```

-Here, `coreos-prom-proxysql-stats` service has been created for monitoring purpose.
+Here, `coreos-prom-proxysql-stats` service has been created for monitoring purposes.

 Let's describe this stats service.